foges/ftl/README.md

 ### Examples

 Take a look at the `examples` folder for some great ways to use ftl.
-Here is one example:
+Here are a couple of example:

 ``` c++
 #include <assert.h>